 7. Content Is Still King

-While there is more content out there than ever before, it’s still the most important SEO trend of 2019.
+While there is more content out there than ever before, it’s still the most important SEO trend.
 It just needs to be better content than was previously required to rank well for competitive keywords.

-Content also comes is more varied forms in 2019.
+Content also comes is more varied forms.
 No longer can you simply write thousands of words on a topic; it needs to be varied and diverse.
 Include detailed product descriptions, professional and clear images, concise checkout details, informative landing pages, and valuable blog content.
 Images and videos are more important than they used to be, and, with recent changes to YouTube’s algorithm, longer content is also valued more highly.
-But in the end, creating great content is the most important SEO factor of 2019.
+But in the end, creating great content is the most important SEO factor leading into 2021.